Sweeping Changes Made to Colorado Wage Orders

 Prior to the COMPS Orders, the overtime threshold had remained at $23,600 per year since 2004.
 The COMPS Orders provide increasing salary thresholds annually.
 While lower than the original proposal, annual thresholds continue to increase each year.
 The schedule provides as follows:

 |Jan.
 1, 2022||$45,000|

 |Jan.
 1, 2024||$55,000|

-Notably, the July 1, 2020 threshold is identical to the U. S. Department of Labor’s salary threshold for FLSA “white collar” exempt employees.
+Notably, the July 1, 2020 threshold was identical to the U. S. Department of Labor’s salary threshold for FLSA “white collar” exempt employees.
 However, starting on Jan.
-1, 2021 – absent a change in federal law – the Colorado minimum annual exemption threshold will be higher than the federal requirement.
+1, 2021, the Colorado minimum annual exemption threshold is higher than the federal requirement.

-Under the COMPS Order, the minimum exempt salary threshold will increase annually by $5,000 until it reaches $57,500 ($1,105.77 per week) on Jan.
-1, 2026.
-From that point forward, the exempt threshold will be adjusted annually using the sane Consumer Price Index metrics that annually adjust the Colorado minimum wage.
-It is important to note that these amounts are higher than the new federal minimum exemption salary threshold that recently took effect.
+Under the COMPS Order, the minimum exempt salary threshold will increase annually by $5,000 until it reaches $55,000 ($1,057.69 per week) on Jan.
+1, 2024.
+From that point forward, the exempt threshold will be adjusted annually using the same Consumer Price Index metrics that annually adjust the Colorado minimum wage.

-In addition to the changes addressed above, the COMPS Order also impacts the following areas:
+In addition to the changes addressed above, the new rules and orders also impact the following areas:

 Paychex understands the complexities of trying to stay up-to-date with regulations that impact your business and offers HR solutions and services to help make it simpler for employers to focus on running their business.

 This article was originally published March 4, 2020.